 Entercom Launches “BetQL Audio Network”

-Entercom announced the launch of “BetQL Audio Network.”
-The network, which follows the Company’s recent acquisition of sports data and iGaming affiliate platform QL Gaming Group, will feature sports gambling programming heard across Entercom’s robust portfolio of sports stations, which combined reach over seven million listeners per week1, as well as the RADIO.COM app and digital platform.
+Entercom announced the launch of “BetQL Audio Network”.
+The network, which follows the Company’s recent acquisition of sports data and iGaming affiliate platform QL Gaming Group, will feature sports gambling programming heard across Entercom’s robust portfolio of sports stations, which combined reach nearly 30 million listeners per month, as well as the RADIO.COM app and digital platform.

 As part of the network launch, KEZW-AM in Denver will relaunch as The Bet 1430AM, serving as a broadcast distribution channel for “BetQL Audio Network” content.
 The network will subsequently launch on 93.1 HD3 in Los Angeles.
 All programming will continue to be available in live and on-demand audio and video formats via RADIO.COM.